 Is one day enough for Barcelona

 The short answer is yes and no. Yes, because we will never discourage anyone from traveling or visiting a destination.
-If time and budget allows for one day – then one day it is.
+If time and budget allow for one day – then one day it is.

 To make the most of your ONE day in Barcelona, you have to narrow down to 2-3 MUST see attractions as per your taste and travel style and take a hop on and hop off sightseeing bus tour to skim through the neighborhoods for your visit.